tina4stack/tina4-php/docs/howdoi.md

 This is a quick reference for doing things in the Tina4 environment which will hopefully make your journey easier.
 If you come up with something cool that you want to add here, please contribute.
 ## Install IDE tool
 There are various IDE tools you can use to write code for your software or website,such as PHPStorm or Visual Studio Code.
 Depending on your Operating Software, you will need to install the correct installer or files for your OS.
+Follow these instructions to install an IDE tool on your system.

 * Step 1 >